Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Bibliography Example:

-Finally, locate the URL of the webpage.
-The URL is found in the address bar of the browser.
+Finally, copy the URL of the webpage from the address bar of the browser.

-Copy and paste the URL.
-End with a period.
+Paste the URL and end with a period.
 This concludes the citation.

 Bibliography Example: